Ayam Rica Rica: Indonesian Manadonese Spicy Chicken

 Other Indonesian Chicken Dishes

 Thank you for checking this Ayam Rica Rica recipe.
 I hope you like it.
-If you do try it, it would be great if you can share what you think about the recipe in the comments below.
+If you try it, please share your thoughts on the recipe in the comments below.

 Take care and all the best.